coder/coder/docs/templates/resource-persistence.md

 }

 resource "docker_volume" "home_volume" {
-  # Coder will recreate and wipe this volume if the owner changes their username.
   name = "coder-${data.coder_workspace.me.owner}-home"
 }
 ```

-Because we depend on `coder_workspace.me.owner`, if the owner changed their
+Because we depend on `coder_workspace.me.owner`, if the owner changes their
-username, Terraform would recreate the volume (wiping the data) the next
+username, Terraform would recreate the volume (wiping its data!) the next
-time the workspace restarted.
+time the workspace restarts.

-Thus, persistent resource names must depend on immutable IDs such as:
+Therefore, persistent resource names must only depend on immutable IDs such as:
 * `coder_workspace.me.owner_id`
 * `coder_workspace.me.id`